 As an intern with the ACLU of Arizona Policy Department, you will work to advance our agenda across a variety of civil rights and civil liberties issues.
 Interns may conduct data analysis, social science, or legal research to help craft potential legislation and policy changes, draft and promote proactive legislation, analyze the impacts of existing laws and policy to support legal or advocacy challenges, identify and engage with key stakeholders, create educational materials, and assist in the preparation of reports, testimony or other advocacy documents.

 We are willing to work with students to develop an internship experience that is either part-time or full-time and will work with students who are seeking work study or course credits for their internship.
-At this time, we are unable to offer stipends for internship positions but will work with applicants to secure outside funding through other sources as available.
+At this time, we are unable to offer stipends for internship positions.

 We intend to offer two positions each for the Summer and Fall 2021.
 Applications will be considered on a rolling basis and accepted until the positions are filled.
 All positions are temporarily remote while the ACLU of Arizona offices remain closed due to the COVID-19 pandemic.